What is Level Term Assurance?

 - How long should cover last?
 This depends on individual circumstances, but generally a policy intended to provide for children should usually last until they finish full time education, or for a partner until the earner reaches pensionable age.
 Don’t feel obliged to cover a round number of years e.g. policies may be for 17 years.

 - Your lifestyle can make the cost of cover cheaper.
 The monthly premium payable for cover is likely to increase with the likelihood of death within the term – age, health, being a smoker and having a risky occupation, can increase the price.
 Couples can have joint or separate cover.

 As noted, couples can choose either separate policies or joint policies which pay out on the first death.
 However usually a joint policy would only be suitable if you needed the policy to pay out on the first person to die, as the cover would end at that point.
 Even if a joint policy does look suitable, it’s worth getting quotes for standalone policies anyway, which may be cheaper.

 If you die the life assurance payment will form part of your estate, which increases the value of your estate.
-If the policy is written in trust, the proceeds goes direct to your dependents, avoiding inheritance tax.
+If the policy is written in trust, the proceeds go direct to your dependants, avoiding inheritance tax.
 This is relatively easy to do as most insurance policies include the option (and papers) for writing in trust directly, at no extra charge.

 These types of plan will have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.